mmtdmackonal/spoof-voice-detection/README.md

 This is a Spoofed Speech Detection app which predicts whether the speech is spoofed or not by analyzing the input audio of human voice.

 # Instructions to Run
+-Create a directory called weights.
+-create directory called temp.

-- Download the weights from the following link and put it in weights directory
+- Download the weights from the following link and put it in weights directory.

   [LINK](https://drive.google.com/file/d/1M12zrrtIgIWa_dwZwft8plPGoKBsS0h_/view?usp=sharing)